On the Convergence of the Self-Consistent Field Iteration in Kohn-Sham Density Functional Theory: Conclusion

 \section{Conclusion}

 We study the convergence issues of the well-known self-consistent field (SCF) iteration for solving the Kohn-Sham equation in density functional theory.
 Our analysis is based on the second-order Taylor expansion of the total energy functional.
-We show that a ``complicate'' part of the Hessian plays a important role in ensuring the convergence of the SCF iteration.
-Both global and local convergence can be guaranteed if the gap between the $k$th and $(k+1)$th eigenvalues of the Hamiltonian $H(X)$ outweighs the norm of the complicate term in the Hessian up to some constant.
-Our analysis only requires the assumptions that the second-order derivatives of the exchange correlation energy is uniformly bounded from above.
+We show that a ``complicate'' part of the Hessian plays an important role in ensuring the convergence of the SCF iteration.
+Both global and local convergence can be guaranteed if the gap between the $k$th and $(k+1)$th eigenvalues of the Hamiltonian $H(X)$ outweighs the norm of the complicate term in the Hessian up to some constant and if the second-order derivatives of the exchange correlation energy is uniformly bounded from above.

-Although our conditions seem to be restrictive for the convergence of the SCF iteration, it still provides us some insights on the performance of the algorithm.
-Recently, numerical evidences show that the exact Hessian can speed up the convergence of the SCF iteration in the trust-region framework \cite{WenMilzarekUlbrichZhang}.
-However, our analysis hasn't covered the acceleration scheme using charge mixing since it is a fixed-point algorithm in terms of the charge density rather than minimizing the total energy functional.
+Although our conditions are restrictive for the convergence of the SCF iteration and they are almost never satisfied in reality, they still provide us some insights on the performance of the algorithm.
+Recently, numerical evidences show that the exact Hessian can speed up the convergence of the SCF iteration in the trust-region framework \cite{Wen2013}.
+Our analysis has not covered the acceleration scheme using charge mixing since it is a fixed-point algorithm in terms of the charge density rather than minimizing the total energy functional.

 \textbf{Acknowledgements} Z. Wen would like to thank Humboldt Foundation for the generous support, Prof. Michael Ulbrich for hosting his visit at Technische Universit\"at M\"unchen.
-The authors would like to thank Dr. Chao Yang and Dr. Aihui Zhou for discussion on the Kohn-Sham density functional theory.
+The authors would like to thank Dr. Chao Yang for discussion on the Kohn-Sham equation and are grateful to two anonymous referees for their detailed and valuable comments and suggestions.